-Look at the floor and press X to open the Entity Editor.
+Look at the floor and open the Entity Editor.
 This will show you the Entity Editor for your terrain, and it gives you a good opportunity to see an overview of your map.

 Open the Entity Editor for the Terrain regularly, to get an overview of how your level is shaping up.
-For now, press B to exit the Entity Editor.
+For now, exit the Entity Editor.

-Press Y to open the Library.
-Navigate to the Voxels tab.
+Open the Library and navigate to the Voxels tab.
 Highlight the Plastic Dull voxel and press A. You will see that you have a choice of colours of Voxel to add to your Hotbar.
 This game has been setup to use Red and Blue, so stick to these colours for now.
-Highlight either the Red or Blue Plastic Dull Voxel and press A to add this Voxel to your Hotbar.
+Highlight either the Red or Blue Plastic Dull Voxel and add this Voxel to your Hotbar.

-When you have finished, press RB to select an empty Hotbar slot.
-Look at the floor and press X to open the Terrain Entity Editor again.
+When you have finished, select an empty Hotbar slot.
+Look at the floor and select it to open the Terrain Entity Editor again.
 You should see you now have two bases on your map – the original two, and two new ones.

 Now you need to move the flags onto your new bases.

-Move towards a flag and, whilst looking at it, press X to open the Entity Editor.
+Move towards a flag and, whilst looking at it, select it to open the Entity Editor.